kqceeli/kqceeli.github.io/_pages/about.md

 To date, I have published 40+ journal papers, received 1,500+ citations, achieved an h-index of 23, and authored 5 ESI Highly Cited Papers.

+Looking ahead, I aim to help shape the future of geotechnical engineering through intelligent, uncertainty-aware, and physics-informed approaches, contributing to safer infrastructure, more reliable predictions, and better risk-informed decision-making.

 ## Research Interests

-My current research interests include:

-- **Frozen and cold-region geotechnics**: frozen-ground mechanics and artificial ground freezing
+- Frozen geomaterials and artificial ground freezing
-- **Geomaterial modelling**: constitutive modelling of soils and frozen geomaterials
+- Constitutive and computational geomechanics
+- Multiscale and multiphysics modelling
-- **Multiphysics problems**: thermo-hydro-mechanical-chemical (THMC) coupling in geotechnical systems
+- Uncertainty quantification in geotechnical systems
-- **Uncertainty-aware geotechnics**: uncertainty quantification, reliability, and risk analysis
+- Risk and reliability analysis
-- **Computational methods**: random finite element methods and stochastic simulation
-- **AI for geotechnics**: physics-informed and data-driven computational modelling
+- AI for geotechnical engineering

 ## Selected News